jennguyen1/nhuyhoa/_posts/2016-01-02-Clustering.md

 Consider the iris data set.
 Here is the true data.
 <img src="/nhuyhoa/figure/source/2016-01-02-Clustering/unnamed-chunk-2-1.png" title="plot of chunk unnamed-chunk-2" alt="plot of chunk unnamed-chunk-2" style="display: block; margin: auto;" />

-Pretend that these groupings are unknown and run a K-means clustering algorithm.
+Pretend that these groupings are unknown and run a K-means clustering algorithm

 {% highlight r %}
 # generate the data